Krishnamohan-Yerrabilli/Software-Engineering/Life-Cycle-models/Software-Phases/Software-Design/README.md

 - Algorithm Design

-## The core idea here is -> We went from
+## The core idea here is, We went from

-- High-level view of the system (Architectural design phase) <---------> LOW-level view of the system (Algorithm Design)
+- High-level view of the system (Architectural design phase) <---------> LOW-level view of the system (Algorithm Design phase)